 Open source software is critical to modern scientific research, advancing biology and medicine while providing reproducibility and transparency.
 Hundreds of software packages, libraries, and applications have become essential tools for research-so much so that many researchers could not continue their work without them.
-Despite its importance, even the most widely-used research software often lacks dedicated funding for maintenance, growth, development, and community engagement.
+Despite its importance, a majority of research software is undervalued and lacks funding for maintenance, growth, development, and community engagement.
 Also, those who work on such software often lack credit and recognition.

 In a new effort to support open source software for science, the Chan Zuckerberg Initiative (CZI) seeks applications for software projects that are essential to biomedical research, have already demonstrated impact, and can show potential for continued improvement.
-Grants will be for a one-year period.
+Grants will be for a one-year period with the potential to apply for renewal in future cycles.

-With this program, we aim to provide software projects with resources to support their tools and the communities behind them.
+With this program, we aim to provide projects with resources to support their tools and the communities behind them.
 Whether it's hiring an additional developer, improving documentation, addressing usability, improving compatibility, onboarding contributors, or convening a community, we hope our support can help make the computational foundations of biological research more usable and robust.